 '''

 Generate timestamp for log.

 1

 PMIX LOG TAG OUTPUT "pmix.log.tag" (bool)

 2

 Label the output stream with the channel name (e.g., "stdout").

 3

 PMIX LOG TIMESTAMP OUTPUT "pmix.log.tsout" (bool)

 4

 5

 Print timestamp in output string.

 6

 PMIX LOG XML OUTPUT "pmix.log.xml" (bool)

 Print the output stream in eXtensible Markup Language (XML) format.

 7

 PMIX_LOG_EMAIL "pmix.log.email" (pmix_data_array_t)

 8

 Log via email based on pmix info t containing directives.

 9

 PMIX_LOG_EMAIL_ADDR "pmix.log.emaddr" (char)

 10

 Comma-delimited list of email addresses that are to receive the message.

 11

 12

 PMIX_LOG_EMAIL_SENDER_ADDR "pmix.log.emfaddr" (char)

+13

 Return email address of sender.

-13

 PMIX_LOG_EMAIL_SERVER "pmix.log.esrvr" (char)

 14

 Hostname (or IP address) of SMTP server.

 15

 16

 PMIX LOG EMAIL SRVR PORT "pmix.log.esrvrprt" (int32 t)

+Port the email server is listening to.

 17

-Port the email server is listening to.

-PMIX LOG EMAIL SUBJECT "pmix.log.emsub" (char)
+PMIX_LOG_EMAIL_SUBJECT "pmix.log.emsub" (char)

 18

 Subject line for email.

 19

 20

 PMIX LOG EMAIL MSG "pmix.log.emmsg" (char)

 Message to be included in email.

 21

 PMIX_LOG_JOB_RECORD "pmix.log.jrec" (bool)

 22

 23

 Log the provided information to the host environment's job record.

 24

 PMIX LOG GLOBAL DATASTORE "pmix.log.gstore" (bool)

 Store the log data in a global data store (e.g., database).

 25

 Description

 26

 27

 Log data subject to the services offered by the host environment.
 The data to be logged is provided

 28

+'''

 in the data array.
 The (optional) directives can be used to direct the choice of logging channel.

-Advice to users

-29

-It is strongly recommended that the PMIx_Log API not be used by applications for streaming data

-as it is not a "performant" transport and can perturb the application since it involves the local PMIx

-30

-'''

-It is strongly recommended that the PMIx\Log API not be used by applications for streaming data as it is not a "performant" transport and can perturb the application since it involves the local PMIx server and host SMS daemon.
-Note that a return of PMIX\SUCCESS only denotes that the data was successfully handed to the appropriate system call (for local channels) or the host environment and does not indicate receipt at the final destination.
+It is strongly recommended that the PMIx_Log API not be used by applications for streaming data as it is not a "performant" transport and can perturb the application since it involves the local PMIx server and host SMS daemon.
+Note that a return of PMIX_SUCCESS only denotes that the data was successfully handed to the appropriate system call (for local channels) or the host environment and does not indicate receipt at the final destination.

-1 13.4.2 PMIx_Log_nb 2 Summary Log data to a data service.
-4 PMIx v2.0 Format C 5 6 7 8 pmix_status_t PMIx_Log_nb(const pmix_info_t data[], size_t ndata, 9 10 11 12 13 14 15 16 17 18 19 IN data Array of info structures (array of handles) IN ndata Number of elements in the data array (size_t) IN directives Array of info structures (array of handles) IN ndirs Number of elements in the directives array (size_t) IN cbfunc Callback function pmix_op_cbfunc_t (function reference) IN cbdata Data to be passed to the callback function (memory reference) 21 Return codes are one of the following: 22 23 24 A successful return indicates that the request is being processed and the result will be returned in the provided cbfunc .
+13.4.2 PMIx_Log_nb Summary 2 3 Log data to a data service.
+4 PMIx v2.0 Format 5 pmix status t 6 PMIx Log nb(const pmix info t data[], size t ndata, 7 const pmix_info_t directives[], size_t ndirs, pmix_op_cbfunc_t cbfunc, void cbdata); 8 IN 9 data 10 Array of info structures (array of handles) IN 11 12 Number of elements in the data array (size t) 13 IN directives Array of info structures (array of handles) 14 IN ndirs 15 Number of elements in the directives array (size_t) 16 17 IN cbfunc 18 Callback function pmix_op_cbfunc_t (function reference) IN 19 cbdata Data to be passed to the callback function (memory reference) 20 Return codes are one of the following: 21 22 A successful return indicates that the request is being processed and the result will be returned in 23 the provided cbfunc.
 Note that the library must not invoke the callback function prior to returning from the API.
-The callback function, cbfunc , is only called when PMIX_SUCCESS is returned.
-25 Returns PMIX_SUCCESS or one of the following error codes when the condition described occurs: 26 27 28 29 PMIX_OPERATION_SUCCEEDED, indicating that the request was immediately processed and returned success - the cbfunc will not be called PMIX_ERR_BAD_PARAM The logging request contains at least one incorrect entry that prevents it from being processed.
+The callback function, cbfunc, is only called when PMIX SUCCESS is returned.
+24 Returns PMIX_SUCCESS or one of the following error codes when the condition described occurs: 25 26 PMIX OPERATION SUCCEEDED, indicating that the request was immediately processed and returned success - the cbfunc will not be called 27 PMIX ERR BAD PARAM The logging request contains at least one incorrect entry that prevents 28 it from being processed.
 The callback function will not be called.
-30 31 If none of the above return codes are appropriate, then an implementation must return either a general PMIx error code or an implementation defined error code as described in Section 3.1.1.
+29 30 If none of the above return codes are appropriate, then an implementation must return either a 31 general PMIx error code or an implementation defined error code as described in Section 3.1.1.